This blog started about 3 months after losing my father to a seven year battle with Alzheimer’s. I was neck deep in grief and needed an outlet.

 I grew up cooking.
 There was always a lot of love and laughter at our dinner table growing up; along with great food.
 It became a huge part of who I am and how I express myself.
 I cook because I love.
 I had always enjoyed cooking, but it was a duty, an obligation, a task.
 When my father became so ill, it changed to something far deeper.
 My mother needed help and the way I made their lives a little easier was by creating feasts.
 I would watch him smile as I’d lay down a plate in front of him, beaming up at me as if I’d given him a slice of heaven.

-It’s taken me a couple of months to figure out that this was born not of loss, but love.
+It’s taken some time for me to figure out that this was born not of loss, but love.

 Food is how we express the depth of our caring.
 In any culture, in any cuisine, the heart of a home and its family is the table.
 I come from a long line of creative home cooks.
 I learned from some of the most fearless cooks I’ve ever seen, my father and my grandmother.